paper-moon-apllo/pleethai/docs/en/maintenance_dataedit.md

 ### 3. Register data
 Import the data in the following order.
-You can skip the unchanged data.
+You may skip the registration step if the data is unchanged.

 1. Register "WordClass" table